-The following Emergency Preparedness Guide from Public Safety Canada is filled with essential information for ensuring you and your family or coworkers are safe in the event of a major disaster.
+The Emergency Preparedness Guide from Public Safety Canada is filled with essential information for ensuring you and your family or coworkers are safe in the event of a major disaster.
 The guide includes resources for understanding the risks associated with different disasters, instructions and templates for creating your own emergency preparedness plan, and essential items that should be included in emergency kits for a variety of settings and situations.

 View and download Public Safety Canada’s 72-Hour Emergency Preparedness Guide below.
 You can also find copies at City Hall's front desk.

 The Community Wildfire Protection Plan is designed to help prevent dangerous wildfires from starting near the City of Thompson, and to protect property and key infrastructure in the event that a wildfire does threaten city boundaries.
 The plan is the first of its kind in Manitoba.

 The plan not only includes actions to be taken by Thompson Fire and Emergency Services and provincial fire crews, but also steps that homeowners can take to drastically reduce the risk of property loss in the event of a dangerous wildfire.

 Below residents can access the wildfire mitigation plan, as well as related maps.
 Only part of the plan is publicly available, due to confidential information included in the complete plan.